JakubGrzywala-TomTom/Incident_ranking_function/README.md

     * file name (with or without ".xml") of TTI file that needs to be processed
     * limit of messages in processed file
     * score dictionaries that hold condition and value that message should receive for it
+    * etc.
+Newest version of the file is available in github repo: output -> _dev_tests folder.

->Both files need to be placed in one of "OUTPUT" subfolders.
+Both files need to be placed in one of "output" subfolders.
 There can be many folders with different configurations, they can be named anyhow, but the name has to be indicated after "-f" flag during starting script:
->
->`py incident-ranking-function -f output\<your-folder-name>`

 ### 1.3.
 Starting script (after setting up what it needs):
-* TTI output .xml and input.json configuration file in one of "OUTPUT" subfolder
+* TTI output .xml and input.json configuration file in one of "output" subfolder
 * in command prompt (cmd/powershell) in project's root folder write
   * `.\Scripts\activate` to activate Python virtual environment with libraries and modifications described in 1.2.
   * `py incident_ranking_function.py -f output\<your-folder-name>`